gongzhang/procbridge-python/README.md

 # procbridge-python

-ProcBridge is a super-lightweight IPC (Inter-Process Communication) protocol over TCP socket.
+ProcBridge is a super-lightweight IPC (Inter-Process Communication) protocol over TCP socket or Unix domain socket.
 It enables you to **send and recieve JSON** between processes easily.
 ProcBridge is much like a simplified version of HTTP protocol, but only transfer JSON values.

 Please note that this repo is the **Python implementation** of ProcBridge protocol.
 You can find detailed introduction of ProcBridge protocol in the main repository: [gongzhang/procbridge](https://github.com/gongzhang/procbridge).

 # Installation

 ```
-pip install procbridge==1.1.3
+pip install procbridge==1.2.0
 ```

 # Example